May 1, 2020 – COVID dreams

 May 25, 2020 – George Floyd

 George Floyd was killed today, strangled under the knee of one of three arresting officers in Minneapolis.
-The event was captured on a bystander’s cell phone.
-It dominates the news cycle today.
+The horrific event was captured on a bystander’s cell phone and dominates the news cycle today.

 May 26, 2020 – Memorial Day weekend

-I immerse myself in a non-hat commission, which had the effect of a mental vacation.
-It gave me a better sense of what my retirement will look like, when I will have more control over what fills my day, in spite of those choices being limited to what I can do within the confines of my apartment and the walkable parts of my neighborhood.
+I immerse myself in starting Kate’s dress, which had the effect of a mental vacation.
+It gave me a better sense of what my retirement will look like, when I will have more choice over what fills my day, in spite of those choices being limited to what I can do within the confines of my apartment and the walkable parts of my neighborhood.

 - Chicken and beef shortages are now feared, due to packing houses shutting down.

-- Trump lays his hand on a wreath that had already been placed for the ceremony at Arlington, and then he went golfing.
+- Trump laid his hand on a wreath at the ceremony at Arlington, and then he went golfing.

 - Dr. Birx appears to defend whatever Trump says and has become useless.
-We’re now looking for Dr. Fauci, who has not been at the recent COVID task force pressers.
+We’re now looking for Dr. Fauci, who has not been at the recent COVID-19 task force pressers.

-- UW furloughs 4000 medical and admin staff for 8 weeks due to budget shortfalls.
-They will retain their medical benefits.
+- UW furloughs 4,000 medical and admin staff for 8 weeks due to budget shortfalls.

 - Washington State Employment Security Office announces they have lost “hundreds of millions” to the Nigerian Canary scheme, which took advantage of holes in our system that were created when the ESD started bypassing steps in an attempt to speed up processing unemployment checks.

-I gained 2 pounds overnight and feel feverish but I don’t have a temperature.
-Another work from home week begins, albeit a short one.
 I realize today that it’s not work that is stressing me out, it’s the constant barrage of news that comes into my email when I am at my desk.
-Every single thing seems to be a “Breaking News Alert”.
+Every single thing seems to be a “Breaking News Alert.”

 “Fear is the mind killer.”
-Face it, and let it pass through.
+Face it, or ignore it, and let it pass through.

 My timer is now set for the week of June 8 for a second wave as party goers failed to follow COVID-19 precautions over the Memorial Day weekend.
 Public pools and coastal towns were packed, and newsmakers include Lake of Ozarks in Missouri, the Boardwalk in what I think is San Francisco, and Chesapeake Bay in Maryland.
 The World Health Organization (WHO) forecasts another spike as businesses continue to open too early.
 Another headline today was that Trump’s “Cut the Red Tape” actions in 2017-18, gutted the Obama-era regulation that would have required hospitals to prepare for airborne contagions and epidemics.